Tutorial for Blocks¶

 print(str(flag_ref))

-modelspace in meters and block in centimeters, xscale
+, …) e.g. modelspace in meters and block in centimeters,

-just to add an attribute to a block reference by Insert.add_attrib()
+An attribute can be added to a block reference by the Insert.add_attrib()

-but the attribute is geometrically not related to the block reference, so you
+method, the ATTRIB entity is geometrically not related to the block reference,

-have to calculate the insertion point, rotation and scaling of the attribute
+so insertion point, rotation and scaling of the attribute have to be calculated

 Using Attribute Definitions¶

-first step is to create an attribute definition (template) in the block
+).
+First create the attribute definition in the

-definition, the second step is adding the block reference by
+block definition, then add the block reference by add_blockref()

-and attach and fill attribute automatically by the
+and attach and fill attributes automatically by the add_auto_attribs()

 # Define some attributes for the block 'FLAG', placed relative